Morley Road Stream Restoration Design-Build

-When the Ohio Department of Natural Resources realized that the dam and outlet were failing on a 75-year old manmade lake, the landowners decided to drain the pond behind the dam and the County joined in the effort to fully restore natural stream flow.
-Draining the pond exposed a 2.4 acre mud flat of soft sediment that accumulated there.
+When the Ohio Department of Natural Resources realized that the dam and outlet were failing on a 75-year old manmade lake, landowners decided to drain the pond behind the dam and the County joined in the effort to fully restore natural stream flow.
+Draining the pond exposed a 2.4-acre mud flat of accumulated soft sediment.
 If the stream were replaced in its original channel, much of that sediment would eventually wash down, compromising water quality.
-The County issued an RFP for a design-build firm to come up with a restoration plan that fit the budget available through a 319 grant, and Biohabitats was the successful bidder.
+The County turned to Biohabitats for a design-build restoration that fit the budget available through a 319 grant.

 The original pond also had a forebay that had filled with sediment and become a wetland.
 To prevent a headcut through this wetland, the design set an upstream grade control structure at an elevation to backwater the channel through the wetland and create a transitional area.
 This transitional area allows excess sediment load to drop out of the water column before entering the restored reach.
 Downstream, a boulder drop inlet ties the reach into the newly installed culvert under Morley Road.

-The stream banks will be stabilized with native shrub vegetation (bioengineering live stakes) such as dogwoods, willows, buttonbush, and containerized sycamore and speckled alder.
-The species and planting plan is designed to withstand repeated inundation with stormwater.
+Stream banks were stabilized with native shrub vegetation (bioengineering live stakes) such as dogwoods, willows, buttonbush, and containerized sycamore and speckled alder.
+The species and planting plan was designed to withstand repeated inundation with stormwater.
 Such shrub vegetation can quickly form a dense rootmat to resist erosion and the above ground mass shades the channel and provides habitat for terrestrial wildlife.
-Beyond the channel banks, “islands” of native floodplain forest will be established, and as the trees and shrubs mature, they will begin to out-compete invasives such as phragmites and cattail, which cannot tolerate shade.
+Beyond the channel banks “islands” of native floodplain forest were established, and as the trees and shrubs mature, they will begin to out-compete invasives such as phragmites and cattail, which cannot tolerate shade.

-Biohabitats conducted all of the baseline investigations, completed the flow modeling, prepared construction plans (60% design because it’s design-build) and a NWP 27 application, managed the construction, and will perform post-construction monitoring.
-Meadville Land Services will construct the project.
+Biohabitats conducted all of the baseline investigations, completed the flow modeling, prepared construction plans (60% design since design-build), a NWP 27 application, managed the construction, and performed post-construction monitoring.
+Meadville Land Services constructed the project.